 After preaching I got to have a good chat with Tim (another Christian friend) who has been helping with the fantastic work of Pierce and Christina Beahr.
 This lovely Christian couple run Pilgrim Hill, a ministry aiming to reach out to backpackers through hospitality and art.
 Each week they host 40-80 people for a free dinner and a short gospel talk and then an opportunity to talk with Christians about matters of life and faith.
 Among the many other calls for prayer out there I would add this one, please pray for the Beahrs as they do this difficult and demanding work week in week out.

-I also discussed with Samuel my regular heckler regarding homosexual marriage.
+I also discussed with Mr S. my regular heckler regarding homosexual marriage.
 I had challenged him the week before to show me the ways that he would argue against paedophilia being legalised when they use almost the same arguments as the same sex marriage lobby (arguments he accepts).
 Thus far he has spoken only of the disparity in power between individuals as the basis of his argument, I will wait and see what else he thinks of in coming weeks.
 For those who may be unaware, since homosexual marriage was brought into law polygamy, paedophilia, incest, and even beastiality are being put forward as perfectly normal alternative forms of "marriage" in the USA, Europe, and Canada.
 The arguments put forward by these groups are the same as homosexual marriage advocates used, they merely challenge a further article of marriage (age, number, blood relation or species).
 This should be a clear warning to us in Australia that acquiescing to homosexual marriage will open wide the door to all manner of relational evils.
 As is the case of any compromise made with sin, national or personal.

 I preached a further two times (quite croaky at the end) and spoke of the evidence of creation that is all around us and the deceitfulness of riches.
 I urged the people to humble themselves and have faith in Jesus and follow Him and no-one and nothing else.